8 Tips for Relocating as a Single Parent

 Being a single parent is never easy, even if you have the most stable home life possible.
 Moving brings great stress to anyone and everyone.
 Once you add this to the already difficult daily routine of a single parent, the difficulty of the entire situation becomes overwhelmingly apparent.
 Thankfully, there is some way to prevent yourself from getting too caught up in the harsh process of moving as a single parent.

-remove some unwanted items from your home.
+Advance planning is one of the hallmarks of a successful move as a single parent.
+Usually, it takes about twelve weeks to plan a move.
+This is enough time to sort out any issues that may hinder your move plans if they were to arise later on.
+During this three-month time period, you should begin to remove some unwanted items from your home.
 This will keep moving costs lower if you are moving cross-country, where move costs are calculated by weight.
 You can have a yard sale to make some extra cash off of items that still have value.
-Remember that, with some items, it may be cheaper to replace them than to pay for moving them.
+Remember that, with some items, it may be than to pay for moving them.
 Also during this time, you should arrange a moving party for your kids, so they have the chance to say bye to their friends in a less depressing way.

 3. Talk to Your Child